 - Do you know what you need?

-Learn how to prepare a Family Emergency Plan, a Grab and Go Kit, and a 72 Hour Basic Emergency Kit.
-Receive checklists, see examples and begin preparing your own kits!
+Now more than ever it is important to learn how to prepare a Family Emergency Plan, a Grab and Go Kit, and a 72 Hour Basic Emergency Kit.
 Learn how to identify risks and discover why it’s important to be prepared.
-Ask questions and talk with the City of St. Albert Emergency Management Coordinator.
-No registration required.
+View the City of St. Albert Checklists to help you create your own kits!

 How to Be Prepared for an Emergency